MariaExtrella/QATestTheAgileMonkeys/README.md

 This Feature changes the role of a given user and it is allowed only for admin users.

-To test it, this file get the username of the user and the new role we want to configure as a text created in the main calling Feature:
+To test it, this file get the username of the user and the new role to configure as a text created in the main calling Feature:

     * def userChangeRole =
     """